X5 Group: Food delivery services

 The Dostavka.Pyaterochka express delivery service was launched in 2019; orders are collected at Pyaterochka stores.
-For the project, the company developed its own software covering all the project’s operational and auxiliary processes.
-The IT system is integrated into the Х5 Retail Group infrastructure, allowing new stores to be hooked up to the service in just a few hours and goods balances to be monitored virtually in real time.
-There is a patented system operating for collecting orders at a store; this cuts assembly time considerably and optimises staff work.
+For the project, the company developed its own software covering all the project's operational and auxiliary processes.
+The IT system is integrated into the Х5 Retail Group infrastructure, allowing new stores to be connected to the service in just a few hours and goods balances to be monitored virtually in real-time.
+There is a patented system in operation for collecting orders at a store, which cuts assembly time considerably and optimizes staff work.
 As of April 2020, the service was live in Moscow, Skhodnya, Lyubertsy and Kazan.

 The Perekrestok.Bystro express delivery service was started up in 2020, with orders being collected at Perekrestok supermarkets.
 The software is similar to the IT system used by the Dostavka.Pyaterochka service.
 As of April 2020, the service was operating in Moscow.

 5Post

-5Post is a subdivision of X5 Retail Group, a developing service for delivering orders from online stores and marketplaces to the company’s stores.
+5Post is a subdivision of X5 Retail Group, a developing service for delivering orders from online stores and marketplaces to the company's stores.
 In the summer of 2018, the subdivision started opening the first lockers and order collection points.

 In June 2019, X5 Retail Group and the Unitrade customs broker developed an end-to-end service for foreign online stores.
-Partners pick up orders from the online store warehouses in China, bring them to Russia, clear them through customs and deliver them to the X5 distribution centre in Novosibirsk.
+Partners pick up orders from the online store warehouses in China, bring them to Russia, clear them through customs, and deliver them to the X5 distribution centre in Novosibirsk.
 Then 5Post delivers the parcels to stores.

 At the end of 2019, 5Post was managing 12 sorting facilities at Х5 Retail Group distribution centres and 8,000 postamats and order collection points.
 During 2019, over five million parcels were delivered to clients.

 Activities

-The company’s market position
+Market position

-The company’s market share by revenues at the close of 2019 was 11.5%.
+The company's market share by revenues at the close of 2019 was 11.5%.
 The closest competitor was Magnit, with a food retail market share of 7.6% (together with non-food and non-retail business – 9.6%).

 Operational and financial results

-As of 31 December 2019, the Company operated 16,297 stores, including 15,354 Pyaterochka proximity stores, 852 Perekrestok supermarkets and 91 Karusel hypermarkets, the Perekrestok.ru online supermarket (two dark stores in Moscow and one dark store in St Petersburg) and the 5Post delivery service for online store and marketplace orders (8,000 postamats and order collection points).
+As of 31 December 2019, the company operated 16,297 stores, including 15,354 Pyaterochka proximity stores, 852 Perekrestok supermarkets, and 91 Karusel hypermarkets, the Perekrestok.ru online supermarket (two dark stores in Moscow and one dark store in St Petersburg), and the 5Post delivery service for online store and marketplace orders (8,000 postamats and order collection points).